 The following is a short list SQLCiphers security features

-- The default algorithm is 256-bit AES in CBC mode (cipher and mode can be changed at run time via
+- The encryption algorithm is 256-bit AES in CBC mode

 - Each page has it’s own random initialization vector.
 The IV is generated by a cryptographically secure random number generator (e.g. OpenSSL’s